tsahara/r7rs/content/procs.md

-The procedure ``call-with-current-continuation`` (or its equivalent abbreviation ``call/cc``) packages the current continuation (see the rationale below) as an "escape procedure"\mainindex{escape procedure} and passes it as an argument to
+The procedure ``call-with-current-continuation`` (or its equivalent abbreviation ``call/cc``) packages the current continuation (see the rationale below) as an "escape procedure" and passes it as an argument to
 \var{proc}.
 The escape procedure is a Scheme procedure that, if it is later called, will abandon whatever continuation is in effect at that later